-From July 2015, the Bureau of Meteorology has been receiving satellite observations data from Himawari-8, a geostationary satellite operated by the Japan Meteorological Agency (JMA).
-Himawari-8 and its sister satellite, Himawari-9, are the successors to JMA’s Multi-functional Transport Satellites (MTSAT), and offer significant improvements in frequency, resolution and precision.
-They are situated 35 800 km above the equator at longitude 140.7°E (above the western Pacific, in line with Japan, Papua and central Australia) and so provide excellent coverage of the Australian region.
+The Bureau of Meteorology receives satellite observations data from Himawari-9, a geostationary satellite operated by the Japan Meteorological Agency (JMA).
+The Himawari are situated 35 800 km above the equator at longitude 140.7°E (above the western Pacific, in line with Japan, Papua and central Australia) and so provide excellent coverage of the Australian region.

 The following types of imagery are available to the public: